Skip to main content

 Technical Analysis

 CVE-2025-7980 is a high-severity remote code execution vulnerability affecting Ashlar-Vellum Graphite version 13_SE_13048.
-The flaw arises from an out-of-bounds write during the parsing of VC6 files, a file format used by the application.
-Specifically, the vulnerability is due to improper validation of user-supplied data, which allows an attacker to write beyond the allocated buffer boundary.
+The vulnerability arises from an out-of-bounds write condition (CWE-787) in the parsing of VC6 files, which are presumably project or design files handled by the Graphite software.
+Specifically, the flaw is due to improper validation of user-supplied data during the VC6 file parsing process, allowing an attacker to write beyond the allocated buffer boundaries.
 This memory corruption can be exploited to execute arbitrary code within the context of the current process.
-Exploitation requires user interaction, such as opening a maliciously crafted VC6 file or visiting a web page that triggers the file parsing.
-The CVSS 3.0 base score is 7.8, reflecting high impact on confidentiality, integrity, and availability, with low attack complexity and no privileges required, but user interaction is necessary.
-No known exploits are currently reported in the wild.
-The vulnerability was assigned by the Zero Day Initiative (ZDI) as ZDI-CAN-25465 and is classified under CWE-787 (Out-of-bounds Write).
-The absence of a patch link indicates that a fix may not yet be publicly available, increasing the urgency for mitigation.
-Given the nature of the vulnerability, successful exploitation could lead to full system compromise, data theft, or disruption of services running Ashlar-Vellum Graphite, a CAD/design software product used in specialized industries.
+Exploitation requires user interaction, such as opening a maliciously crafted VC6 file or visiting a malicious webpage that triggers the file parsing.
+The CVSS v3.0 base score is 7.8, reflecting high impact on confidentiality, integrity, and availability, with low attack complexity, no privileges required, but user interaction necessary.
+No known exploits are currently reported in the wild, and no patches have been linked yet.
+The vulnerability was reserved in July 2025 and published in September 2025, indicating recent discovery.
+The affected product, Ashlar-Vellum Graphite, is a CAD/design software used in technical and engineering fields, which makes this vulnerability particularly critical in environments where such files are exchanged or processed.
+The lack of proper input validation in file parsing is a common vector for remote code execution, and this vulnerability fits that pattern, allowing attackers to potentially compromise systems by tricking users into opening malicious files or visiting malicious sites hosting such files.

 Potential Impact